FAQs all your questions answered

 If you have any further questions or would like more information on a particular area, we’d love to hear from you:

-In 2003, three founders (including our Managing Director, James Kelly) of Lifestyle Communities set out to reimagine what downsizing could look like.
-Pioneers in modern retirement living, the community–focused business model resonated with the market and in 2007, Lifestyle Communicates was floated on the Australian Stock exchange (ASX:LIC) which it remains still a publicly listed company.
+In 2003, three founders (including our Managing Director, James Kelly) of Lifestyle Communities® set out to reimagine what downsizing could look like.
+Pioneers in modern retirement living, the community–focused business model resonated with the market and in 2007, Lifestyle Communities® was floated on the Australian Stock exchange (ASX:LIC) where it remains as a publicly listed company.